kranius/homelab/README.md

 #### DMZ :

 - DNS filtering (running on the raspberry)
-- DNS over HTTPS, terminated on the rb5009
+- DNS over HTTPS, terminated on the rb5009 (I was running a Cloudflare tunnel on the rasp but I'm trying the feature on the MikroTik)
+- USB storage as NFS (running on the raspberry, I don't need insane iops but it's starting to show it's age)
 - Container orchestration (I use the mbp to run non criticial services, basically my toy low-powered server)

 #### LAN :

+- Network wide ad blocking
 - Proper firewalling
 - Wifi QoS
-- Segregated IoT/smart stuff
+- Segregated L2/L3 for IoT/smart stuff and guest wifi

 ## References